DmitryTsepelev/DmitryTsepelev.github.io/_posts/2022-12-20-applicative-ruby-railway.md

 ![Functor](/assets/functor.png)

-In other words, it should pass two the function that transforms value of type `a` to value of type `b`. `#fmap` will call this function on the data in the container, which has a type `f a` (`f` is "functor").
+In other words, it should pass the function that transforms a value of type `a` to a value of type `b`. `#fmap` will call this function on the data in the container, which has a type `f a` (`f` is "functor").
 As a result, a value of type `f b` will be returned.

 > Read more about Functors in my [Haskell post](https://dmitrytsepelev.dev/haskell-adventures-functors)